bridgecrewio/python-hcl2/README.md

 # Notice

 This is a fork of the [Python HCL2](https://github.com/amplify-education/python-hcl2) repo by Amplify and is officially supported by Bridgecrew.
-We contributed as much as possible to the upstream project, but they are now deviating in a way, that pushing new changes upstream doesn't make sense anymore.
+We contributed as much as possible to the upstream project, but the two projects are now deviating in a way that pushing new changes upstream doesn't make sense anymore.

 ## Python HCL2